ZQ-Struggle/Content-Poisoning/readme.md

 ./scripts/sequence_generation_whole_content.sh mistral reviews_mistral
 ```

-The attack results are stored in the `result`.
+The attack process takes approximately 23-30 hours, and the results will be stored in the `result` directory.

 ## Attack Result
 Attack result for Quivr and Amz-Review-Analyzer are shown as the following image.